Adithyavijay/Book-management-system/Readme.md

 MONGO_URI = ....
 VITE NODE_ENV=DEVELOPMENT ||
 JWT_SECRET = "THIS IS A... "

-after that you are good to go .
+Then , from the root folder , run the command npm run dev ( this wiil start both tht front end and backend as i have installed concurrently and combined both operations ) after that you are good to go .